Requirements of Comprehensive Transition Programs

 Federal Supplemental Education Opportunity Grants (FSEOG) are awarded based on financial need.
 Students who will receive Federal Pell Grants and have the most financial need will receive FSEOGs first.
 The FSEOG does not need to be repaid.
 The FSEOG program is administered directly by the financial aid office at each participating school and is therefore called "campus-based" aid.

 Did You Know?
 Federal or private student loans are not available to students with ID attending a CTP at this time.

-The remaining sections of this module provide step by step instructions, examples, and tips to assist PSE programs in completing an application to become a CTP.
+The remaining sections of this module provide step by step instructions, examples, and tips to assist postsecondary education programs in completing an application to become a CTP program.